mQckingbird/textile/README.md

 We are doing this for free, just for the sake of making something really cool out of nowhere.

 #### Develop Textile yourself
+«¿Do you need a hand?
+I have two»
 ```
 $ git clone https://github.com/matikbird/textiled
 $ cd textiled